How player feedback analytics help convert new players

 Maintaining a leading position in the market

-Maintaining brand reputation and market share
+Maintaining game reputation and market share

-Research may include a variety of methods but it always comes back to figuring out consumer insights and using the data for creating marketing efforts such as a marketing campaign or a public relations initiative.
+Research may include a variety of methods but it always comes back to figuring out player insights and using the data for creating marketing efforts such as a marketing campaign or a public relations initiative.

 Better targeting of your audience

-Research can take place in a variety of ways, such as conducting focus groups, carrying out customer data surveys, tracking online reactions from social media platforms and review boards as well as doing market research.
+Research can take place in a variety of ways, such as conducting focus groups, carrying out surveys, tracking online reactions from social media platforms and review boards as well as doing market research.

-Where to collect consumer insights from?
+Where to collect player feedback from?

-Many of them include open web platforms, meaning digital online places where customers give their opinions and comments openly.
+Many of them include open web platforms, meaning digital online places where players give their opinions and comments openly.
 This excludes closed platforms such as specific forums and communities, which are not open of course to the overall public.

 Emails to the company’s website +chatbot data

-Customers keep sending their opinions, be it praises or complaints, directly to companies via emails to the website or through chatting with the website bot.
+Players keep sending their opinions, be it praises or complaints, directly to companies via emails to the website or through chatting with the website bot.

-Businesses can treat such communications by first answering them, but also by collecting and analyzing all of them periodically (daily/monthly/quarterly) to figure out if there are wider pressing issues that they need to attend to.
+Game studios can treat such communications by first answering them, but also by collecting and analyzing all of them periodically (daily/monthly/quarterly) to figure out if there are wider pressing issues that they need to attend to.

 There are many online review websites, either general and very popular such as Facebook (it is considered among many other functions as a review site) or specific industry-based sites such as Trustpilot.

 Since reviews appear publicly on the open web, it is fairly easy to identify and collect such reviews, and then analyze them for actionable insights.
-These websites are, too, part of the big feedback machine that helps you understand customer insights and behavior.
+These websites are, too, part of the big feedback machine that helps you understand player insights and behavior.